-Both options will help the utility in recovering from these unprecedented spikes in natural gas prices, return fund balances to acceptable levels, and provide movement towards our long-term cash reserve goals.
-Both options are in compliance with the charter, being comparable, compensatory, and fair across customer classes, however, only one option may proceed to council for approval.
+The changes proposed in code ordinance 02-340 will help the utility in recovering from these unprecedented spikes in natural gas prices, return fund balances to acceptable levels, and provide movement towards our long-term cash reserve goals.
+Code ordinance 02-340 is in compliance with the charter, being comparable, compensatory, and fair across customer classes.
 Should it become apparent that the rates proposed are either not achieving the revenue requirements of the systems, or are exceeding them, staff will return with an ordinance to adjust rates accordingly.